What Causes Clogged Ears?

 When you’re flying in an airplane, the pressure in the outside environment is different from the pressure your ears are accustomed to on the ground.
 The difference in pressure causes sharp pain in the ear, along with clogged ear symptoms.
 This occurs as the ear tries to adjust to the change in pressure.
 The feeling of fullness and pain may be reduced by chewing gum which helps to open up the middle ear chamber.
 When on the ground, your ears may suddenly “pop”, releasing the feeling of a clogged ear.
 Holding your nose and blowing out slowly may also help release the clogged ear feeling.

-At the end of the day, clogged ear symptoms often lead to a conductive hearing loss that may be caused by a build-up of wax or a more serious underlying issue such as head trauma.
-If the feeling of a clogged ear is accompanied by other symptoms such as ringing in the ear, loss of balance, nausea, and pain that does not improve, it is important to contact your healthcare provider for further advice.
+At the end of the day, what causes clogged ears is usually a build-up of wax or a more serious underlying issue such as head trauma, leading to conductive hearing loss.
+If the clogged ear feeling is accompanied by other symptoms such as ringing in the ear, loss of balance, nausea, and pain that does not improve, it is important to contact your healthcare provider for further advice.